Hawthorn, Victoria

 Hawthorn is an inner suburb of Melbourne, Victoria, Australia, 6 km east of Melbourne's central business district, located within the City of Boroondara local government area.
 Hawthorn recorded a population of 22,322 at the 2021 census.

-Glenferrie Road, Hawthorn, is designated as one of 82 Major Activity Centres in the Melbourne 2030 Metropolitan Strategy.

 History

+Etymology

 The name Hawthorn, gazetted in 1840 as "Hawthorne", is thought to have originated from a conversation involving Charles La Trobe, who commented that the native shrubs looked like flowering Hawthorn bushes.
-Alternatively the name may originate with the bluestone house, so named, and built by James Denham St Pinnock), which stands to this day.
+Alternatively, the name may originate from the bluestone house—named 'The Hawthorns' and built by James Denham Pinnock at 5 Creswick Street—which stands to this day.